Fengwangdong/CombineLimits/README.md

 all the final states together.

 ## Run Asymptotic limits
-You may make a new directory called testLimits, and copy the datacard directory that the previous step created for you into this work directory.
+You may make a new directory called ``testLimits``, and copy the datacard directory that the previous step created for you into this work directory.
 Before submit condor jobs, you should test one asymptotic limit using this script, NOTE that you need to modify the path in this script to your working directory path before running it as below:
 ```